-Immunotherapy uses the body's own defense mechanisms and immune system to fight cancer at the cellular level.
-This treatment is rapidly growing with many research studies and new treatment options in progress.
-These treatments enhance the immune system's response to fight cancer cells.
+Immunotherapy uses the body's own defense mechanisms and immune system to fight cancer, infection, and other diseases at the cellular level.
+This treatment is rapidly evolving, with many research studies and new treatment options in progress.

 How Immunotherapy Works